On the analysis and approximation of some models of fluids over weighted spaces on convex polyhedra: Preliminaries

 \end{definition}

-In \cite{OS:17infsup} it was shown that, provided the weight belongs to this class, the Stokes problem is well--posed on weighted spaces and Lipschitz domains.
-One of the highlights of this work is that we, in a sense, remove this restriction on the weight.
+In \cite{OS:17infsup} it was shown that, provided the weight belongs to this class, the Stokes problem is well-posed on weighted spaces and Lipschitz domains.
+One of the highlights of this work is that we, in a sense, remove this restriction on the weight \EO{at the expense of assuming the convexity of the domain.}